CLOSED FOR THE SEASON & OPENING AGAIN IN MAY 2026

 Pitamakan Pass/ Dawson Loop- 18 miles difficult hike (4400 ft elev gain)

-Pitamakan Pass has an interesting tidbit of Blackfoot history, it is named after a fierce warrior who led many war parties and many successful raids.
-Pitamakan also holds such an influential part of the history for this area is that she was a woman, which it was not only unheard of to have a woman leading such raids and war parties but more impressively how successful she was within her tribe.
-Pitamakan name translates to Running Eagle, and this is where she experiences a vision quest and this is why this area is named in remembrance of her.
+Pitamakan Pass has an interesting tidbit of Blackfoot history; it is named after a fierce warrior who led many war parties and many successful raids.
+Pitamakan also holds an influential part of the history of this area is as she was a woman, which was not only unheard of to have a woman leading such raids and war parties, but more impressively, how successful she was within her tribe.
+Pitamakan’s name translates to Running Eagle, and this is where she experiences a vision quest and which is why this area is named in remembrance of her.
 Enjoy this trail and take your time to appreciate the dramatic views and to contemplate the history of the people who have inhabited the area before you.

 Backpacking Trip 4